indigotech/styleguide-ios/template/TQTStylesheets/README.md

 ```
 obs:component_name, subcomponent_name, type_name, state_name, class_name_without_UI are all CamelCase

-# BaseStylesheet.m
+# BaseStylesheet

-In this folder there is a special file called BaseStylesheet.
-This file contain rules for the
+You can create BaseStylesheet which is a stylesheet that contains rules for the
 basic UI classes, for instance, UILabel, UITextField etc.